 We are already a step ahead in Vietnam where there has been a new benchmark for fair wages since 2017.
 This was increased by the Global Living Wage Coalition (GLWC) using the anchor method.
+Where the Anker Benchmark is available VAUDE commits to the Anker Benchmark.
 Read more here.
 This benchmark applies to Region 1 and Region 4.
 You can find production site wages in relation to minimum wage and the new benchmark for fair wages here.

 In 2017, only one producer was audited in Region 1.
 We have no data for Region 4 for 2017.

 Wages in different countries of production can’t be compared if they're listed in the local currency because it is never clear how much things cost there.
 For this reason, we have converted wages and minimum wages into their purchasing power.
 We have used the World Bank's conversion factor.